wteeg/wteeg.github.io/README.md

 ## Exploration
 Exploration of science, tech, through research, makes us possible to explore the real world more.

+# The Works
+## ImGicc
+ImGicc is the solution includes a mobile mate, desktop mate, and web mate.
+Gicc is the name of the mate.
+The goal is to make Gicc a human-equivalent mate to help users in life and at work everyday, an all-in-once AI agent.

 # Members
 We're enthusiasts, we're family, we're at:<br>
 [https://github.io/wteeg](https://github.com/wteeg)